esden/1bitsy-selftest/src/README.md

 # README

-This is the smallest-possible example program using libopencm3.
+This selftest firmware will start the built in ROM bootloader if started with the user button depressed.

-It's intended for the ST STM32F4DISCOVERY eval board.
-It should blink the LEDs on the board.
+The test result will be printed using semihosting via the JTAG/SWD interface.

 ## Board connections